arf-themascoteers/pt-mnist-exp/README.md

 Apply DSC Image similarity

-Try with different number of filters and see if really multiple filters help
+Try with 1 and different number of filters and see if really multiple filters help

+Try with shared-grid filters (like in CNN)

 **Screenshot**